GABRIELS562/StudentNo_JAIGAB621_Classcode_fto2405_Group_A_Jaime-Gabriels_DJS11/README.md

 # PodBlast - Podcast Discovery and Listening Platform

 PodBlast is a modern, feature-rich web application for discovering, managing, and listening to podcasts.
-Built with React and Vite, and leveraging the power of various libraries, PodBlast offers a seamless and engaging podcast experience.
+Built with React and leveraging the power of various libraries, PodBlast offers a seamless and engaging podcast experience.

 ## Features